Pro-democracy tycoon in landmark challenge to Hong Kong security law

 The judges are in a precarious position.

-China's state media have already declared Lai guilty and made clear authorities expect Hong Kong's judges to side with Beijing on national security, meaning any move to the contrary could put the judiciary on a collision course with the central government.
+China's state media have already declared Lai guilty and made clear authorities expect Hong Kong's judges to side with Beijing on national security.

+Senior Chinese officials have recently backed calls to "reform" Hong Kong's judiciary, something opponents fear signals support for a more mainland-style legal system that answers to the Communist Party and where convictions are all but guaranteed.

+Outside court on Monday, small groups of nationalist protesters gathered, two dressed as the coronavirus and holding banners that described Lai's newspaper as "poison".